TAP-GGC/ArtifyAI/documents/tutorial materials/how to download artify ai.md

    <img src="../../media/tutorial/open with processing.png" width="400" height="200">

-4. Copy this API key and put it in the 'AI Manager" class ""
+4. You need to get the API key from OPENAI and put it in the 'AI Manager" class ""
    <img src="../../media/tutorial/apikey.png">

 5. Click the run button on top left.